irrdnet/irrd/docs/users/mirroring.rst

 NRTMv4 mode
 ~~~~~~~~~~~
-To configure an NRTMv4 source, you set the ``nrtm4_client_notification_file_url``
+To configure an NRTMv4 source, set the ``nrtm4_client_notification_file_url``
 setting on the source to the Update Notification File URL.
-and the ``nrtm4_client_notification_file_url`` setting to the initial public key.
+and the ``nrtm4_client_notification_file_url`` setting to the initial public key
-Both of these will be published by the mirror server operator.
+(in PEM format).
+Both of these will be provided by the mirror server operator.

 When running the NRTMv4 client process, IRRD will:

 * Retrieve and validate the Update Notification File and its signature.
 * Check if the force reload flag was set by the ``irrd_mirror_force_reload`` command,
-  if so, IRRD reloads from snapshot.
+  if so, IRRD reloads from the snapshot.
 * Check if the session ID is the same as previously known.
 If not,
-  IRRD reloads from snapshot.
+  IRRD reloads from the snapshot.
 * Check if there is a version update.
 If not, IRRD is up to date and
   no action is needed.
 * Check if there are deltas available to update from the current local
   version to the latest.
 If not, IRRD was lagging too far behind, and
-  reloads from snapshot.
+  reloads from the snapshot.
-* Download and process any relevant delta files.
+* Otherwise, IRRD can update using the relevant delta files.
+  It will download and process these.

 Whenever IRRD reloads from the snapshot, all local RPSL objects and
 journal entries for the source are discarded.